Computer Refurbishing Program

 What Type of Computer Will I Receive?

 Because the AT Ohio Computer Redistribution Program accepts various types of computer donations, we cannot fulfill requests for particular brands.
-Our minimum specifications are as follows: 1 gigahertz (GHz) processor or faster/newer, 40 gigabytes hard drive, 512 megabytes of RAM, modem (if needed), CD drive, flat-panel monitor, speakers, keyboard and a mouse.
-We do not and cannot make special accommodations with regards to RAM, hard drives or processor speeds.
-Each computer comes with either a LINUX-based or a Windows™-based operating system and a compatible open-soure office suite.
+Our minimum specifications are as follows: 1 gigahertz (GHz) processor or faster/newer, 100 gigabytes hard drive, 2 gigabytes of RAM, CD drive, flat-panel monitor, speakers, keyboard and a mouse.
+We do not and cannot make special accommodations with regards to increased RAM, hard drives or processor speeds.
+Each computer comes with either a compatible open source or Windows™-office suite.

 What Is the Cost?

 The cost of the program to consumers is $60.
-DO NOT send any money until AT Ohio notifies you that a computer is available for you.
 AT Ohio cannot accept debit or credit cards.
-Payment must be a check or money order.
+Payment must be a check or money order made out to Assistive Technology of Ohio/OSU.

 Where Do I Send the Completed Application?